CodeReclaimers/neat-python/docs/module_summaries.rst

       Adds a new :term:`activation function`, as described in :ref:`customization-label`.
 Uses :py:class:`ActivationFunctionSet <activations.ActivationFunctionSet>`.

       :param str name: The name by which the function is to be known in the :ref:`configuration file <activation-function-config-label>`.
-      :param function func: A function meeting the requirements of :py:func:`activations.validate_function`.
+      :param func: A function meeting the requirements of :py:func:`activations.validate_activation`.
+      :type func: `function`

     .. py:method:: save(f)

       Saves the :ref:`initial_connection <initial-connection-config-label>` configuration and uses :py:func:`config.write_pretty_params` to write out the other parameters.

-      :param file f: The `File <file>` object to be written to.
+      :param f: The `File object <file>` to be written to.
+      :type f: `file`

   .. py:class:: DefaultGenome(key)